We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Within the Environment Act, the concept of biodiversity net gain and operating within the biodiversity metric on new developments has instantly turned into a consideration that the relevant local planning authority, developers, architects, land owners and anyone carrying out a project must adhere to.

-Although the Environment Act 2021 is lawful, its policies – with mandatory biodiversity net gain included – aren’t expected to be fully integrated until the year 2023 as it goes through a two-year transition period.
-Many local authorities, however, are already enforcing the new National Planning Policy Framework (NPPF) in line with detailed guidance from DEFRA and Natural England, and are applying a 10% biodiversity net gain requirement on each new development proposal in preparation for it becoming the norm.
+Although the Environment Act 2021 is lawful, its policies – with mandatory biodiversity net gain included – weren’t ever expected to be fully integrated until at least the year 2023 as it goes through a two-year transition period.
+Many local authorities, however, enforced the new National Planning Policy Framework (NPPF) in line with detailed guidance from DEFRA and Natural England and applied a 10% biodiversity net gain requirement on each new development proposal in preparation for it becoming the norm.
 An example of this is Cornwall Council, which stated back in March 2020 that they would be requiring a minimum biodiversity net gain of 10% on all major applications.

-With a growing number of local planning authorities stipulating biodiversity net gain as a general condition of seeing planning permission granted, it would be advisable that anyone planning a development project considers the requirement early as part of pre-development preparations and bears it in mind across the planning process all the way through to the post-development stage.
-Even if the local planning authority isn’t enforcing the rule, integrating the conditions of the biodiversity net gain policy requirement will avoid impacts on their initial planning approval application that could risk it being refused and prevent potentially costly delays to their development schedule.
+With a growing number of local planning authorities stipulating biodiversity net gain as a general condition of seeing planning permission granted, it was advisable at the time that anyone planning a development project considered the requirement early as part of pre-development preparations and kept it in mind across the planning process all the way through to the post-development stage.
+Even if the local planning authority wasn’t enforcing the rule, integrating the conditions of the biodiversity net gain policy requirement would avoid impacts on their initial planning approval application that could have risked it being refused and prevented potentially costly delays to their development schedule.

 Biodiversity Net Gain Timescale